-Mac McDonald, the Director of Broadcasting and play-byplay voice for the University of Virginia, has been selected as the 2004-05 Sportscaster of the Year in the state of Virginia.
-McDonald, who also serves as a host of Charlottesville Radio Group WINA morning show, was awarded the honor on a statewide ballot by his peers by the National Association of Sportscasters and Sportswriters Association in Salisbury, N.C.
-McDonald, who is in his ninth season with the Cavaliers, is also host of his own charity golf tournament that has raised over \$200,000 in four years for the UVA Children's Medical Center.
+Mac McDonald, the Director of Broadcasting for Cavalier Sports Marketing and play-by-play voice for the University of Virginia, has been selected the 2004-05 Sportscaster of the Year in the state of Virginia.
+McDonald, who also serves as a host of Charlottesville Radio Group's WINA morning show, was selected by a statewide ballot of his peers in conjunction with the National Association of Sportscasters and Sportswriters Association in Salisbury, N.C.
+McDonald, who is in his ninth consecutive season with the Cavaliers, is also host of his own charity golf tournament that has raised over \$200,000 in four years for the UVA Children's Medical Center.
+He also served as the "Voice of the Cavaliers" from 1980-85.